 So get ready to hit the road with this ultimate guide to travelling New Zealand by campervan!

-Should you buy or rent a campervan in New Zealand?
+Should You Buy or Rent a Campervan in New Zealand?

-For those of you planning to be in New Zealand for less than a month, then renting a campervan is the no-nonsense way to get on the road as quickly as possible.
+For those of you planning to be in New Zealand for less than a month, then renting a campervan will get you on the road as quickly as possible.
 For those of you with more time in New Zealand, for instance by being on a working holiday, buying your own campervan in New Zealand will be the best value for money considering it is likely that you can sell the vehicle at the end of your trip.

-Can you legally drive in New Zealand?
+Can You Legally Drive a Campervan in New Zealand?